bede/hostile/README.md

 # Hostile

 Hostile removes host sequences from short and long reads, consuming paired or unpaired `fastq[.gz]` input.
 Batteries are included – a human reference genome is downloaded when run for the first time.
 Hostile is precise by default, removing an [order of magnitude fewer microbial reads](https://log.bede.im/2023/08/29/precise-host-read-removal.html#evaluating-accuracy) than existing approaches while removing >99.5% of real human reads from 1000 Genomes Project samples.
 For ultimate precision, a prebuilt masked reference can be downloaded, or a new one created for chosen target organisms.
 Read headers can be replaced with integers (using `--rename`) for privacy and smaller FASTQs.
 Heavy lifting is done with fast existing tools (Minimap2/Bowtie2 and Samtools).
 Bowtie2 is the default aligner for short (paired) reads while Minimap2 is default aligner for long reads.
 In benchmarks, bacterial Illumina reads were decontaminated at 32Mbp/s (210k reads/sec) and bacterial ONT reads at 22Mbp/s, using 8 alignment threads.
-Further information and benchmarks can be found in the [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.07.04.547735) and this [blog post](https://log.bede.im/2023/08/29/precise-host-read-removal.html).
+Further information and benchmarks can be found in the [paper](https://doi.org/10.1093/bioinformatics/btad728) and [blog post](https://log.bede.im/2023/08/29/precise-host-read-removal.html).
 Please open an issue, [tweet](https://twitter.com/beconsta), [toot](https://mstdn.science/@bede) or email me to report problems or suggest improvements.